 Research found that 74% of skin necrosis incidents in facelift surgery were influenced by nicotine use and that smokers were 12.5 times more likely to develop tissue death than non-smokers [2].
 While no similar studies have been performed on hair transplants, it may be safer not to take this chance.

-For your grafts to stay healthy and your transplant to be successful, they need to receive adequate levels of oxygen and nutrients.
+For your grafts to stay healthy and your transplant to be successful, they need to receive adequate levels of oxygen and nutrients, as the hair diagram above shows.
 As previously shown, smoking can make the blood vessels in your scalp constrict, reducing the blood flow to your hair grafts.
 That leads to a decreased amount of oxygen and nutrients they can use to become securely fixed and start growing new hair [6].

 Moreover, the blood that does reach them often carries less oxygen in smokers than in non-smokers, due to the excessive carbon monoxide in cigarettes, which binds to your red blood cells, replacing oxygen [6].